revyos/docs/docs/Installation/licheepi4a.en.md

    sudo minicom
    ```

-2. Connect the USB end to the computer, and connect the Type-C interface on the board to the computer with a USB-Type-C cable.\
+2. Connect the USB end to the computer, and connect the Type-C interface on the board to the computer with a USB-Type-C cable.

 Connect the serial port like following image.
-In the red circle is GND, in the yellow circle is TX and in the green circle is RX.
+In the red circle(count from left to right, the second pin on the first row) is GND, in the yellow circle(fifth pin on the first row) is TX and in the green circle(fifth pin on the second row) is RX.
 You have to connect TX to RX, RX to TX and GND to GND when connecting to your host device.

 ![](./image%20for%20flash/lpi4a6.png)